helloideabox/smart-docs/Readme.md

  4. Tweak settings a bit to your taste and
  5. Visit Docs Homepage

-You are done with a flawlessly Docs page!
+You are done with a flawlessly working Docs page!

 Let your customers find the answers to their questions quickly without interacting with the support representatives for known issues or queries. *It's a win-win!* 🏆